kallisons/MicrobeReminModel_v1.0/README.md

 ---------------------
 Configurations
 ---------------------
 **0-dimensional configuration:**  The 0D configuration of the Microbial Remineralization Model was developed to determine the effect of exoenzyme production on the growth of bacteria on particles.
-This model was derived from the 1D configuration and used to determine optimal exoenzyme production.
+This configuration was derived from the 1D configuration and used to determine optimal exoenzyme production.

 **1-dimensional configuration:**  The 1D configuration of the Microbial Remineralization Model was developed to determine the effect of particle-attached bacteria on particle decomposition and remineralization in the deep ocean water column.
 The depth range of the model is from 150 to 4000 m.